sjedhe/custom-domain/README.md

-# Subdomain takeover Proof of Concept
+# Subdomain Takeover Proof of Concept